shafanashereef/Covid-19-Analysis/README.md

 - Make **data-driven policy decisions** based on case-death trends and lag effects.

-## Usage
-1. Load the dataset (`ECDC_COVID19.csv`) into Python, R, or any data analysis tool.
-2. Perform exploratory data analysis (EDA) using temporal and country-wise aggregations.
-3. Generate visualizations for cases, deaths, per-capita metrics, and correlation studies.

 ## Conclusion
 The early COVID-19 pandemic escalated rapidly from minimal cases in January 2020 to a global crisis by April 2020.
 The impact varied widely across countries, with the U.S. and Europe hardest hit.
 Small-population territories show high per-capita rates, highlighting the importance of population-aware analysis.
 Strong correlations between cases and deaths underscore the value of early interventions and data-driven policy decisions.
 Preparedness, timely response, and continuous monitoring remain crucial for managing ongoing or future pandemics.